spring-cloud-samples/brewery/README.md

 -ve |--verbose - Will print all library versions

 CLOUD FOUNDRY RELATED PROPERTIES:
--c  |--usecloudfoundry - should run tests for cloud foundry? (works only for SLEUTH_STREAM) Defaults to "no" -cd |--cloudfoundrydomain - what's the domain of your cloud foundry?
+-c  |--usecloudfoundry - should run tests for cloud foundry? (works only for SLEUTH) Defaults to "no" -cd |--cloudfoundrydomain - what's the domain of your cloud foundry?
 Defaults to "run.pivotal.io" -cu |--username - username to log in with to CF
 -cp |--password - password to log in with to CF